-- (a) The order of business observed at all regular meetings of Senate shall normally be as follows: - (i) Approval of the Agenda - (ii) Approval of the minutes of the previous meeting(s); - (iii) Business arising from the minutes; - (iv) Reading and disposing of communications; - (v) Question period; - (vi) Written reports (which include substantive motions) of standing committees, Faculty or University councils, and ad hoc or other committees, with the order to be determined by the Senate Executive Committee; - (vii) Other business (which includes substantive motions); - (viii) Amendment of By-Laws; - (ix) Elections; - (x) Written or oral reports for information only (which may include a motion to receive) from all sources, including other bodies on which Senate is represented; - (xi) New business (requiring a motion to consider); - (xii) Announcements (President, PVPAR, Deans, Students, and Others); and - (xiii) Adjournment - (b) Business items submitted too late to be placed on the Senate agenda must be circulated in hard copy at the meeting for introduction under new business, and shall require the passage of a motion to consider before any further motions may be proposed. - (c) The primary purpose of the question period is to provide an opportunity for Senators or others in attendance to raise questions or seek clarification regarding matters which may be of collective interest or concern.
+- (a) The order of business observed at all regular meetings of Senate shall normally be as follows: - (i) Acknowledgement of the traditional territory of the Robinson-Huron Treaty of 1850; - (ii) Approval of the Agenda; - (iii) Approval of the minutes of the previous meeting(s); - (iv) Business arising from the minutes; - (v) Reading and disposing of communications; - (vi) Written or oral reports for information only (which may include a motion to receive) from all sources, including other bodies on which Senate is represented (President, PVPAR, VPFA, Deans, Students, and Others); - (vii) Question period; - (viii) Written reports (which include substantive motions) of standing committees, Faculty or University councils, and ad hoc or other committees, with the order to be determined by the Senate Executive Committee; - (ix) Other business (which includes substantive motions); - (x) Motions from Question period; - (xi) Amendment of By-Laws; - (xii) Elections; - (xiii) New business (requiring a motion to consider); - (xiv) Announcements; - (xv) Adjournment - (b) Business items submitted too late to be placed on the Senate agenda must be circulated in hard copy at the meeting for introduction under new business, and shall require the passage of a motion to consider before any further motions may be proposed. - (c) The primary purpose of the question period is to provide an opportunity for Senators or others in attendance to raise questions or seek clarification regarding matters which may be of collective interest or concern.
 Substantive questions for which an adequate response may require research or preparation should normally be submitted to the Senate Secretary in writing at least four (4) days prior to the meeting.
 Should this not occur, the respondent may elect to answer the question at the next regular Senate meeting.